 - Dampfnudeln: a steamed white bread roll, sometimes served sweet with a fruit sauce, and sometimes filled or served with meat as main.

-- Leberkäse: baked meatloaf type dish, traditionally including liver, and often consisting of ground corned beef, pork and bacon.
+- Leberkäse: baked meatloaf type dish, traditionally including liver, and often consisting of ground corned beef, pork, and bacon.

 - Wurst: Bavaria is known for its sausages, which are usually made with pork.
-A particular delicacy is weisswurst, white sausage often served with sweet mustard.
+A particular delicacy is weisswurst, a white sausage often served with sweet mustard.

-- Obatzda: a typical Bavarian soft cheese dish mixed with paprika, onion and garlic.
+- Obatzda: a typical Bavarian soft cheese dish mixed with paprika, onion, and garlic.

 - Sauerbraten: a pot roast of marinated meats, and one of Germany's national dishes.